24004969/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 reg no:24004969

-# Monitoring distance value in Thingspeak cloud using ultrasonic sensor and ESP32 controller
+# Uploading the distance value in the  Thingspeak cloud using an IOT controller

 # Uploading ultrasonic sensor data in Thing Speak cloud